Elsa Jacquemot: 2021–2023: French Open first win, US Open debut

-2024–2025: French Open third round, WTA 500 semifinal, French No. 2
+2024–2025: French Open 3rd round, WTA 500 SF, French No. 2

 Jacquemot received a wildcard for the 2024 French Open and also returned to the top 150 on 20 May 2024.
 She lost in the first round to Ana Bogdan.

 She made her Wimbledon debut as a lucky loser in July 2024, although again suffered a defeat in the first round, this time to Sloane Stephens.

 Jacquemot reached the semifinals at the 2024 Open de Limoges with wins over Anastasia Tikhonova, eighth seed Anastasia Zakharova and lucky loser Manon Léonard.
 She lost in the last four to Céline Naef.
 At the same tournament, she won her first WTA 125 doubles title, partnering Margaux Rouvroy, to defeat Erika Andreeva and Séléna Janicijevic in the final.

 Once more entering as a wildcard at the 2025 French Open, Jacquemot defeated Maria Sakkari and Alycia Parks to reach the third round, where she lost to fellow wildcard and eventual semifinalist Loïs Boisson.

-At the 2025 Wimbledon Championships, she recorded her first grass court major win, defeating 27th seed Magda Linette, before losing to Belinda Bencic in the second round.
+At the 2025 Wimbledon Championships, she recorded her first grass-court major win, defeating 27th seed Magda Linette, before losing to Belinda Bencic in the second round.

 Back on clay courts later in July 2025, Jacquemot was runner-up at the WTA 125 event in Contrexéville, losing to Francesca Jones in the final.
 As a result she made her top 100 debut in the WTA singles rankings on 14 July 2025, the 17th player to accomplish the feat in the season.

-In August 2025, she qualified for the main-draw at Tennis in the Land, going on to reach the quarterfinals with wins over Zhu Lin and Solana Sierra.
+In August 2025, she qualified for the main draw at Tennis in Cleveland, going on to reach the quarterfinals with wins over Zhu Lin and Solana Sierra.
 Jacquemot lost in the last eight to Ann Li.
 At the 2025 US Open, Jacquemot defeated Marie Bouzková, before losing to 31st seed Leylah Fernandez in the second round.

 Following reaching her first WTA 500 semifinal at the 2025 Guadalajara Open Akron, defeating two seeds in a row en route, top seed Elise Mertens and sixth seed Tatjana Maria, Jacquemot moved to a new career-high singles ranking of world No. 62 on 15 September 2025 and became the French No. 2 player.

+Seeded second, Jacquemot made it through to the final at the WTA 125 Open de Limoges in December, but lost to Anhelina Kalinina in three sets.
+Teaming up with Jessika Ponchet, she also reached the doubles final at the same tournament, losing to top seeds Cristina Bucșa and Zhang Shuai.